esxm/E-Hotel/README.md

 ### Frontend Firebase Setup

-The frontend Firebase configuration is already configured in `src/firebaseConfig.js` with the project's Firebase credentials.
-If you need to use a different Firebase project, update the configuration in this file.
+The frontend Firebase configuration is already configured with the project's Firebase credentials:

+- **`src/firebaseConfig.js`**: Contains the Firebase app configuration (API keys, project ID, etc.)
+- **`.firebaserc`**: Specifies the default Firebase project ID (`e-hotel-internship`)

+If you need to use a different Firebase project, update both files:

+1. Update the configuration in `src/firebaseConfig.js`
+2. Update the project ID in `.firebaserc`

 ## Containerization (Backend Only)